mxcl/YOLOKit/README.markdown

 it’s (let’s be honest) not very readable.
 You only live once, so let’s be modern, let's make iterating over data easy, delightful, productive and awesome.

+Caveats: calling nil in block form crashes and doesn't just not happen as is typical of the square bracket syntax.
+So… that sucks.

 Using via CocoaPods
 ===================
 In your Podfile: